THE REAL REASON YOUR COACHES AREN'T ENGAGED.

-The piece suggested that to keep your “team motivated,” you need to give them each defined roles and clear expectations, as well as show them you care about them.
-It also suggested you share your vision and your values with them, and listen to their needs and feedback.
-And on and on with the feel good cliches.
+The piece suggested that to keep your “team motivated,” you need to give them each a defined role and clear expectations, as well as show them you care about them.
+It also suggested you share your vision and values with them and listen to their needs and feedback.
+And on and on with the feel-good cliches.

-While there might a small bit of value in some of the above suggestions, it’s not a lack of leadership, or a lack of showing coaches you care, that’s the problem.
-It’s not the reason coaches at many gyms act like they just don’t give a shit.
+While there might be a small bit of value in some of the above suggestions, it’s not a lack of leadership or a lack of showing coaches you care; that’s the problem.
+It’s not the reason coaches at many gyms act like they don’t give a shit.

 It doesn’t matter how good of a leader or motivator you are—you could be Tony Robbins—if your coaches can’t make a living in your system (meaning a professional wage), you’re done.
 They’re done.
 And clients don’t receive the care they need.
 Sure, some may stick around your gym coaching for a while, but their loyalty to your business and your clients won’t last.
 Why would it?

 Money talks.
 And so does job satisfaction.
-Do you really think coaching group classes, be it spin classes, Yoga classes, aerobics, bootcamps, or CrossFit classes for a living can provide anyone with any kind of long-term fulfillment?
+Do you really think coaching group classes, be it spin classes, Yoga classes, aerobics, boot-camps, or CrossFit classes for a living, can provide anyone with any long-term fulfillment?

-Thus, it’s not leadership that’s broken.
+Thus, it’s not the leadership that’s broken.
 It’s your business model.

-What coaches need in order to be “engaged” are two simple things:
+What coaches need to be “engaged” are two simple things: